 The purpose of these guidelines is to provide advice and clear requirements for authors of documents (such as background papers, reports, electronic information products, etc.) produced for the Commission for Environmental Cooperation (CEC) and ensure, at the "front end" of the publication preparation process, a higher quality for these products.
-This will also increase the speed and effectiveness of the CEC Secretariat's internal quality assurance review process to ensure the objectivity, utility, accuracy and integrity of CEC's research and information products and services.
+This will also increase the speed and effectiveness of the CEC Secretariat's internal quality assurance review process.